 If optimizing your LinkedIn profile is stressful or confusing – don’t worry.
 Jobscan’s LinkedIn Optimization tool generates an instant report of missing skills and other red flags that should be fixed to better attract recruiters in your specific field.

 After optimizing your LinkedIn profile to bring recruiters to you, turn the tables by using LinkedIn’s search tool for yourself.
 This is how you find recruiters and hiring managers on LinkedIn.

 Many recruiters and hiring managers will advertise their active searches in their headlines or other profile sections.
 By doing a people search for “recruiter” or “hiring” plus “your role”, you could find recruiters and managers actively recruiting in your field.

 For example, this search for “hiring full stack” reveals several recruiters in my extended network that are actively recruiting software engineers.
 These recruiters will be more receptive to your outreach than others.

 Use the built in filters or search operators to narrow down your search by location, keywords, or other criteria.
 If you are targeting a specific employer, filter LinkedIn’s people search by company to identify recruiters, key decision-makers, or people you know who can provide an in.

 4. Search Newsfeed Posts

-Click over from “People” to “Content” to instead search newsfeed posts.
-This will be hit or miss but will reveal posts by recruiters and company pages announcing their openings, including jobs that aren’t on LinkedIn’s job board.
+Click over from “People” to “Posts” to instead search newsfeed posts.
+This will often be hit or miss but will reveal posts by recruiters and company pages announcing their openings, and sometimes including jobs that aren’t on LinkedIn’s job board.

 Toggle sorting between “Relevance” and “Latest” to reveal different content.
 Try different keywords (such as your city) or add search operators to your query to return a variety of results.